AIandGlobalDevelopmentLab/DHS-harmonisation/README.md

 #### Step 1:

-Make a new file (in the same folder as this README) `auth.R` which declares three variables:
+Make a new file (in the same folder as this README) `auth.R` which declares five variables:
 1. `username` - the username of your DHS account
 1. `pass` - your DHS password
 1. `downloaded_DHS_data_file_path` - where you want your DHS raw data to be stored. `downloaded_DHS_data_file_path` is passed as the argument `directory` to the `download.and.harmonise` function.